R34p3r808/blog/README.md

 This pipeline will be relatively simple but it will represent my understanding of CI/CD and potentially IaC.
 I will most likely be wrapping this website into a docker image that will be administered through kubernetes to show some of my understanding there.

 I plan on adding an AWS WAF and potentially testing AWS Guardduty in a few projects that I will blog about on the website.
+I will also be installing SNORT on an ec2 within the same network to monitor traffic and potentially forward the alerts/logs to a syslog-ng server.

 This project is going to eventually focus on mostly cloud security as that is my end goal!
 Let's have some fun and hopefully you enjoy following me through my journey from start to finish!

 **#Inintializing Ubuntu**

+For the intention of ensuring that my website is working within a docker container I will be using docker on an Ubuntu virtual machine instead of an ec2 instance on AWS.
+It's easier to spin it up locally first rather than trying to debug any errors on AWS.

 First and foremost you should ensure that your Ubuntu machine has the newest upgrades/updates & patches.